Newspaper: Format

+The Brazilian Vossa Senhoria claims to be the smallest newspaper in the world, measuring in at 1.4 in. x 1 in (3.5 cm x 2.5 cm).

 Newspapers are usually printed on cheap, off-white paper known as newsprint.
 Since the 1980s, the newspaper industry has largely moved away from lower-quality letterpress printing to higher-quality, four-color process, offset printing.
 In addition, desktop computers, word processing software, graphics software, digital cameras and digital prepress and typesetting technologies have revolutionized the newspaper production process.
 These technologies have enabled newspapers to publish color photographs and graphics, as well as innovative layouts and better design.

 To help their titles stand out on newsstands, some newspapers are printed on coloured newsprint.
 For example, the Financial Times is printed on a distinctive salmon pink paper, and Sheffield's weekly sports publication derives its name, the Green 'Un, from the traditional colour of its paper.
 The Italian sports newspaper La Gazzetta dello Sport is also printed on pink paper while L'Équipe (formerly L'Auto) is printed on yellow paper.
 Both the latter promoted major cycling races and their newsprint colours were reflected in the colours of the jerseys used to denote the race leader; for example the leader in the Giro d'Italia wears a pink jersey.